flushdemo/sv2024we/readme.md

 - use only required bitplanes ?
 - critical code in assembly ?

-## general

-- All assets in a single binary, then in the prg
-- Compress

 ## gnome

 - 1 block xored, 4 blocks precalc, 1 block xored